 These snow guards are called by many different names including snow birds, snow cleats, snow pads, snow dogs, snow jacks and several others.
 They come in many shapes and sizes and are manufactured in a number of different metals and plastics.
 No matter the name, all are designed to stop the downward movement of snow on a metal roof until the snow melts and comes off as water, or falls off the roof in small amounts that will not damage property or hurt people.

-Clip-Style snow guards are attached to the roof surface by adhering with liquid adhesive or tape.
+Snow Guards are attached to the roof surface by adhering with liquid adhesive or tape.
 They may also be attached mechanically with screws that penetrate the metal panel and grip the wood decking or substructure below the metal roof.
-A second category of clip-style snow guards are those that clamp to the seam of a standing seam metal roof.
+A second category of snow guards are those that clamp to the seam of a standing seam metal roof.

 There are 2 basic styles, small and large profile